-Sampford Peverell is a small rural school which is safe and secure.
+All environments are regularly checked and adapted to meet the needs of children with sensory impairments and mobility difficulties.
 The school allocates funds to meet the needs of smaller items of specialist equipment and works with outside agencies to provide larger items of equipment.
 The school has a range of ICT to support learning.